Hello there,

 I enjoy pondering the precariousness of our material existence, owning more books than I can handle, reading newspapers and complaining about being governed by a bunch of psychopathic oligarchs.

 At the beginnings of learning how to read music and play the bass guitar and piano (with headphones).
 Playing bass in a band.
 Rescuing and transporting injured wildlife with Wildlife Vic.
 At the moment I'm looking for casual/part-time work.
-Planning to return to uni in 2025 to complete post-grad studies or another BA in writing.
-My previous BA majors were history and political science.
+I get seasonal stints with the electoral comission.
+Planning to return to uni in 2027 to complete post-grad studies.
+Previous BA majors were in history and political science.
+Current writing projects are on the social democratic era in Aus and my family history.

-Always nice to play board games, share the day and life's dilemmas over cups of tea and glasses of red, walks, camp, nature watch.
+I've lived in sharehouses with people who like to socialise a lot and others where we've all kept to ourselves.
+Always nice to spend some time with housemates, play board games, share the day and life's dilemmas over cups of tea and glasses of red, walks, camp, nature watch.
 But I do mostly keep to myself and so fine if the people I share a house with do the same.

 Try to keep my physical fitness up with the use of a squat rack/chin-up bar and I do have gardening tools, plants and various shed type things so some storage space is something I'm after, but am flexible about this.